What is Virtual Network NAT?

 - Public IP prefix

-NAT gateway allows flows to be created from the virtual network to the Internet.
+NAT allows flows to be created from the virtual network to the services outside your VNet.
 Return traffic from the Internet is only allowed in response to an active flow.
+Services outside your VNet cannot initiate a connection to instances.

 A default TCP idle timeout of 4 minutes is used and can be increased to up to 120 minutes.
 Any activity on a flow can also reset the idle timer, including TCP keepalives.